Vegan crepes: the recipe without eggs or milk

 - Categories : Vegan recipes Rss feed

-Who among you doesn't love eating crepes with melted chocolate for breakfast?
-Personally, I am crazy about these thin and delicious pancakes (of course, I don't eat them every morning all year round!).
-However, some people are allergic or have chosen to follow a vegan lifestyle might miss out because the classic recipe for traditional crepes contains eggs and milk.
+Who among you doesn't like eating pancakes with melted chocolate for breakfast ?
+Personally, I am very fond of these thin and delicious pancakes (of course, I don't eat them every morning throughout the year!).
+However, some people who are allergic or have chosen to follow a vegan lifestyle might avoid them because the classic traditional crepe recipe contains eggs and milk.
 Don't worry!
-Today, I bring you a recipe for 100% vegan crepes that are soft and delectable, with no animal products.
+Today, I come with a 100% Vegan Crepe Recipe: Soft and Delicious with No Animal Products.

-In the rest of this article, we will show you possible alternatives to eggs and milk without changing the taste and flavor of traditional crepes.
-Let's discover together our amazing recipe for egg-free and dairy-free crepes, which will certainly become a staple in your vegan kitchen because they have the advantage of being lighter, thus healthier, and more economical, thus better for your wallet.
+We will show you in the rest of this article the Possible alternatives to eggs and milk without changing the taste and flavor of traditional crepes.
+Let's discover together our amazing recipe for egg-free and dairy-free crepes that will surely become a staple in your vegan cuisine because they have the advantage of being lighter, which is good for health, and more economical, which is good for the wallet.

 What ingredients are needed to make vegan crepes ?